Yellowstone: 3 Popular and 5 Hidden Gems Must-Do Adventures!

 #3: Old Faithful Geyser to Morning Glory Hot Springs

-Morning Glory Pool was named in the 1880s due to its resemblance to the morning glory flower.
+The highlight of the journey is Morning Glory Pool, named for its resemblance to the morning glory flower, which was named in the 1880s.
+Once known for its deep blue color, the pool now displays a beautiful blend of blue, green, yellow, and orange hues created by heat-loving microorganisms living in the water.
 Its clear water and colorful "petals" make it one of my favorite geothermal features in the park!

 Now for the 5 Hidden Gems!!